fragrussu/MyRelax/README.md

 (for example, `python ./MyRelax/myrelax/getMTR.py --help`).

 # If you use MyRelax
-If for your research you use MyRelax, please remember to cite this paper to acknowledge our work:
+If you use MyRelax in your research, please remember to cite our paper:

 # License
 MyRelax is distributed under the BSD 2-Clause License, Copyright (c) 2019, University College London.
 All rights reserved.